-11. Preservation of Units in Existing Homeless Programs and Operating HHAP

-Projects - While it is HHAC's strong preference to expand the availability of homeless housing through the creation of new units, it is also possible to request HHAP funding to preserve existing homeless housing units.
-An existing homeless housing unit is one that is under contract to house homeless persons, including units currently under contract with HHAC ("Operating HHAP Projects").
+12. Preservation of Units in Existing Homeless Programs and Operating HHAP Projects (That Do Not Meet the Criteria in Section 11) - While it is HHAC's strong preference to expand the availability of homeless housing through the creation of new units, it is also possible to request HHAP funding to preserve existing homeless housing units.
+An existing homeless housing unit is one that is under contract to house homeless persons, including units currently under contract with HHAC ("Operational HHAP Projects").
 Additionally, if the applicant organization's corporate purpose is limited to providing services to homeless persons, any units managed by the applicant are considered existing units.
-Applications seeking funding to preserve an existing homeless housing project or an Operating HHAP Project may also include proposals seeking funding to expand the number of homeless housing units within the project.
+Applications seeking funding to preserve an existing homeless housing project or an Operational HHAP Project may also include proposals seeking funding to expand the number of homeless housing units within the project.
 The availability of funds for the preservation of existing units is extremely limited.
+Funding for the preservation of supportive housing units is also available through HCR.
+For additional information on HCR's Supportive Housing Preservation Term Sheet - December 2023.

-Proposals to address critical repairs in order to preserve or expand projects with existing units must, in addition to the other requirements of this RFP:
+Proposals to address critical repairs to preserve or expand projects with existing units must, in addition to the other requirements of this RFP:

-- (a) Demonstrate that capital development financial assistance is necessary to preserve the continued operation of the homeless program or project (as opposed to merely desirable or a good idea); - (b) Document that any other available sources and reasonable alternatives for meeting such costs have been pursued and exhausted (including, but not limited to reserves, insurance or warranty coverage, other available public and foundation grants, and debt service); - (c) Demonstrate that the need for such funds will not be ongoing and that the project after repair, rehabilitation, or expansion will be reasonably fit for its intended use and financially viable for the operational phase of the project as determined by HHAC as a condition of funding; - (d) Demonstrate that without HHAP funding, the residents or the ongoing viability of the project are in jeopardy and that the community would lose an existing homeless housing resource.
+(a) Demonstrate that capital development financial assistance is necessary to preserve the continued operation of the homeless program or project (as opposed to merely desirable or a good idea);

+- (b) Document that any other available sources and reasonable alternatives for meeting such costs have been pursued and exhausted (including, but not limited to reserves, insurance or warranty coverage, other available public and foundation grants, and debt service); - (c) Demonstrate that the need for such funds will not be ongoing and that the project after repair, rehabilitation, or expansion will be reasonably fit for its intended use and financially viable for the operational phase of the project as determined by HHAC as a condition of funding; - (d) Demonstrate that without HHAP funding, the residents or the ongoing viability of the project are in jeopardy and that the community would lose an existing homeless housing resource.
 Requests for funding consisting primarily of upgrades or maintenance items, will not be considered; and, - (e) (applicable to Operating HHAP Projects only) Document that the scope and costs are reasonable and limited to the items and conditions that, if not corrected, may impact the health and safety of residents or the ongoing viability of the project.

-For proposals to preserve Operating HHAP Projects, HHAC may also consider capital funding requests for clearly demonstrated needs for repairs, expansion of units, or other modifications necessary to:
+For proposals for the Preservation of HHAP Operational Projects, excluding those applying under section 11, HHAC may also consider capital funding requests for clearly demonstrated needs for repairs, expansion of units, or other modifications necessary to:

-- (a) Enhance the quality of life or facilitate appropriate supportive services for tenants - (b) Accommodate population changes in response to community needs, or

-(c) Address one or more significant operational issues that are related to sustaining the availability of the project as a community resource for homeless individuals or families.
+- (a) Enhance the quality of life or facilitate appropriate supportive services for tenants - (b) Accommodate population changes in response to community needs, or - (c) Address one or more significant operational issues that are related to sustaining the availability of the project as a community resource for homeless individuals or families.